10 Great PowerPoint Slide Show Tips and Tricks Every Presenter You Know

 6. Hiding or unhiding a slide

-To unhide a slide in Slide Sorter View, right-click the slide and choose Hide Slide from the drop-down menu.
+To unhide a slide in Normal View or Slide Sorter View, right-click the slide and choose Hide Slide from the drop-down menu.
 For keyboard users, in Slide Sorter View, use the right or left arrow to select the slide you wish to unhide, press Alt + S to display the Slide Show tab on the Ribbon and then press H to unhide the slide.

 7. Moving to a specific slide during a slide show by title